ansimil/react-modular/README.md

 The main goal of the synth is to create a monosynth with the flexibility of a modular synth system.

+### Technical details
+The web app is being built with ReactJS and Sass.
+For sound the main library used in Tone.js, which uses the Web Audio API.

 ### Next steps